-A person who values himself or herself is more likely to pay attention to his or her thoughts, feelings, and desires.
+A person who values themselves is more likely to pay attention to their thoughts, feelings, and desires.

-Keep your focus on what you need to avoid automatic behavior patterns that lead to mishaps, hold you back, and diminish your self-confidence.
+Avoid automatic behavior patterns that lead to mishaps, hold you back, and diminish your self-confidence.
+Instead, keep your focus on what you need.

-When you better meet your needs, you will love yourself more.
 People who have a high level of self-love take care of themselves every day by engaging in healthy habits including good eating, exercise, rest, intimacy, and constructive social connections.
 Self-love also involves treating yourself to activities that bring you joy and happiness, like skincare, nature walks, or listening to your favorite music.

 You’ll take better care of yourself by incorporating these habits into your diet, workout routine, and leisure activities.
-Engage in healthy practices things because you careabout yourself rather than just to “get it done” or because you “have to.
+Engage in healthy practices things because you care about yourself rather than just to “get it done” or because you “have to.”